theolivenbaum/resin/README.md

 ### Resin includes a web GUI where you can

 - query collections of documents naturally or structured
-- create new collections from slices of existing collections
+- create new collections from slices of existing collections, slices that are defined by queries

 ### and a HTTP API that you can use to